NCID - Network Caller ID

-It also makes use of aliases to change the NUMBER or NAME received, before sending the CID to its clients.
+It also makes use of aliases to change the NUMBER or NAME received, before sending the call information to its clients.

 The NCID server obtains the Caller ID information from either a modem, a serial device, or gateways.
 A SIP gateway obtains

-The Caller ID information fo incoming calls and possibly information on outgoing calls.
+The Caller ID information for incoming calls and information on outgoing calls.
 Multiple

 gateways are supported and can be used along with a modem or serial device.
-If the gateway supports outgoing calls,
+If the hardware or gateway supports outgoing calls,

 ncidd can also send that information to its clients